-Early Help (formally known as Common Assessment Framework - CAF) is used to coordinate support for children and their families who have a range of needs.
+Early Help is used to coordinate support for children and their families who have a range of needs as well as engagement with the school's Family Partner through Children and Families Newcastle.

 Pupil Participation:

 The views of all pupils are valued.
 Pupils with SEN are supported to be involved in decision making and to be able to express any concerns.
 A pupil review sheet is used termly to gather their views on their progress.